whtifigo/42_Libft/README.md

 ---

 ### What is it? <a id="what-is-it"></a>
-The libft project is custom implementation of essential C Standard Library functions, developed as part of the 42 School curriculum.
+The libft project is a custom implementation of essential C Standard Library functions, developed as part of the 42 School curriculum.
 It serves as the ground level for code interpretation of basic functions, memory management and overall low-level programming in C.

 ---